-Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The remaining chimneys are of brick roughcast and brick rendered construction, with lead flashings, concrete copings and clay pots.
-A former chimney to the northmost end of the building has been taken down to below roof level.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The main roof is pitched and slated with tiled ridging and hips.
-There is a small section of flat roof adjoining the stairwell window, which is covered with fibreglass.
-It is understood that the fibreglass was replaced in 2002.
-A door opening on the landing provides access into the attic roof space.
-The roof is of timber frame construction overlaid with sarkingboard, and there is a felt membrane beneath the slates.
-The attic is insulated above the ceilings, although the insulation depth falls short of current minimum recommended levels.
-There is basic flooring within the middle section of the loft, and there is a timber framed window to the gable end.
+The roofs are pitched and slated with tiled ridging.
+Access into the main attic roof space is gained through a hinged ceiling hatch in the hall via a metal sliding ladder, and a ceiling hatch in the northmost bedroom provides access into the roof void above this end section of the building (which has been converted from a former garage).
+The roofs are of timber frame construction overlaid with a mix of softwood and fibreboard sarking, and there is a felt membrane beneath the slates.
+The roof voids are insulated above the ceilings, and the northmost roof void also has some insulation between the rafters.
+There is an electric light within the main roof space.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-The rainwater fittings are formed in a mix of cast iron and PVC.
+Gutters and downpipes are formed in PVC.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.

-The main walls appear to be of cavity brick construction,

-which are roughcast/harled externally.
+The main walls are of solid stone construction which are mostly pointed externally.
+The walls of the extensions are of cavity block roughcast construction, and the walls of the northmost bedroom (converted from a former garage) appear to be of single skin concrete block construction which are externally roughcast.